AndrewC101/PokemonTrueRed/README.md

 # Player Functions and Glitches
 - Player can sprint at bike speed by holding B, animation speed doubles
-- Player can warp home almost anytime by pressing down, select and B together.
-Player can not warp in the following places
+- Player can warp home almost anytime by doing the following
+  - Open the pause menu by pressing Start
+  - Place the cursor over the Exit option
+  - Press and hold Select
+  - Press and hold A
+- Player can not warp in the following places
   - Elite Four rooms
   - Safari Zone
+  - Anywhere before obtaining the Pokedex
 - Missingno glitch and trainer fly (Mew glitch) are present, but the following balancing changes have been made
   - Seeing Missingno will not corrupt the players Hall of Fame data
   - Seeing Missingno will not give the player 128 more of their 6th item, or any amount more of any item